All Episodes

 Republicans get to add another red seat to Congress following the completion of ballot counting.

-Last night called her Republican challenger Joe Walsh.
+Democrat Representative Melissa Bean last night called her Republican challenger Joe Walsh.

-Not to be confused with Rocky Mountain Way, Joe Walsh, and conceded the race for Illinois' eighth congressional district.
+Not to be confused with Rocky Mountain Way Joe Walsh and conceded the race for Illinois' eighth congressional district.

-Separated the two candidates.
+300 votes separated the two candidates.

 Now, Walsh was the candidate whose supporters launched into an unauthorized pledge of allegiance at an event sponsored by the League of Women Voters.

-And he ends up being uh victorious.
+And he ends up being victorious.

-All right, Charlie Wrangle.
+All right, Charlie Rangel.

-Um has the Justice Department No, they're not going to die.
+No, they're not going to...

 What am I thinking?

-Wrangle may as well be a member of the new Black Panthers.
+Wrangel may as well be a member of the new Black Panthers.

 He's not going to be indicted.

-Justice Department on what I was thinking.
+Justice Department, what I was thinking.

-I gotta take a brief time out here, folks.
+I got to take a brief time out here, folks.

 We'll be back and continue right after this.